lrcortizo/GameReviewWebsite/README.md

 # Game Review Website

-Web application for game comments.
+Web application for game comments using Python 3, Jinja 2 and Google App Engine.

 - There are different users in the application.
 Any user can register a game if it not exist, or modify it.
 A game has the follow attributes: name, publication date, company, description, web and picture.